Academics

 In order to realize study guidance that enhances students' learning skills, a Study-Support Center was established within the Media Center.
 The center offers educational videos and handouts for learning which students can incorporate into their studies, at their own pace.
 The learning site is also equipped with the most advanced facilities to enrich student life.

-Facilities include three science rooms covering physics, chemistry, biology and geology and two computer rooms which can also be used as an audio-visual facility and a language laboratory.
+Facilities include three science rooms covering physics, chemistry, biology and geology and a computer room are available for multi-purpose learning activities.
 Hands-on laboratory classes are held in these rooms.

-Facilities include a bright and sunny "cafeteria," the "central garden," a "Japanese-style room" for practicing the tea ceremony and flower arrangement.
+Facilities include a bright and sunny "cafeteria," the "central garden," a "KENSHINAN" for practicing the tea ceremony and flower arrangement.
 We also have a "gymnasium" for athletic activities.

 Club Activities